Lecithin is a very popular dietary supplement. But what do we know about its risks and benefits?

 Here is what we know about lecithin:

-- The phospholipid phosphatidylcholine (lecithin) is the major dietary source of choline, a semi-essential nutrient that is part of the B-complex vitamin family.
-Choline has various metabolic roles, ranging from its essential involvement in lipid metabolism and cell-membrane structure to its role as a precursor for the synthesis of the neurotransmitter acetylcholine.
+- The phospholipid phosphatidylcholine (lecithin) is the major dietary source of choline, an essential nutrient that is part of the B-complex vitamin family.
+Choline has various metabolic roles, ranging from its critical involvement in lipid metabolism and cell-membrane structure to its role as a precursor for the synthesis of the neurotransmitter acetylcholine.

-- Red meat, processed meat, pork, and egg yolk contain high levels of lecithin.
+- Red meat, processed meats, and egg yolk contain high levels of lecithin.

 - Gut flora metabolizes phosphatidylcholine (lecithin) into three metabolites that show up at high concentrations in people who have had a heart attack or a stroke.
+They are choline, betaine, and trimethylamine.
 We metabolize those bacterial metabolites into TMAO, a known atherogenic substance.

 - A large 4,000-patient study over 3 years showed a significant correlation between TMAO levels and cardiac events and stroke.